BenD2525/the_rescuers_p5/README.md

   - Justin Veenema, Marliese Streefland and Pauline Loroy for the images on the home page.
   - Angel Luciano, Victor Grabarczyk and my personal photos for the featured residents images.
 - [Lucid Chart](https://www.lucidchart.com/)- used for the creation of the database schema table.
+- Christian Brown for checking in on me while completing his own project and jumping on calls when we needed to vent!
+- Sam Revanoor for helping me figure out why my JSON wasn't coming through correctly to my order_success view.
+- Fran from CI London Community for helping me with Paypal implementation.